mihocsaszilard/meet/README.md

 <h4>Gherkin syntax</h4>

 <h3>1.
 Filter events by city</h3>
-As a user I should be able to filter events by city So that I can see the list of events that take place in that city
+*As a user I should be able to filter events by city So that I can see the list of events that take place in that city*

-<h4>SCENARIO 1:</h4> When user hasn't searched for a city, show upcoming events from all cities.
+<h4>SCENARIO 1:</h4> - When user hasn't searched for a city, show upcoming events from all cities.<br>

 Given user hasn’t searched for any city<br> When the user opens the app <br>Then the user should see a list of all upcoming events<br>

-<h4>SCENARIO 2: </h4>User should see a list of suggestions when they seach for a city.
+<h4>SCENARIO 2: </h4> - User should see a list of suggestions when they seach for a city.<br>

 Given the main page is open<br> When user starts typing in the city textbox <br>Then the user should see a list of cities (suggestions) that match what they’ve typed

-<h4>SCENARIO 3:</h4> User can select a city from the suggested list.
+<h4>SCENARIO 3:</h4> - User can select a city from the suggested list.<br>

 Given the user was typing “Berlin” in the city textbox <br>And the list of suggested cities is showing<br> When the user selects a city (e.g., “Berlin, Germany”) from the list <br>Then their city should be changed to that city (i.e., “Berlin, Germany”)<br> And the user should receive a list of upcoming events in that city

 <h3>2.
 Show / Hide event details</h3>
-As a user I should be able to expand event details So that I can view more information about a specific event
+*As a user I should be able to expand event details So that I can view more information about a specific event*

-<h4>SCENARIO 1: </h4>An event element is collapsed by default
+<h4>SCENARIO 1: </h4> - An event element is collapsed by default<br>

-Given that an event is present When the user selects "view details" or "view more" <br>Then the element will expand and display the event details
+Given that an event is present <br>When the user selects "view details" or "view more" <br>Then the element will expand and display the event details

-<h4>SCENARIO 2:</h4> User can expand an event to see its details
+<h4>SCENARIO 2:</h4> - User can expand an event to see its details<br>

 Given the event list has loaded When a user selects the event, either link or "view event details" <br>Then the event page will load, displaying all the event details

-<h4>SCENARIO 3:</h4> User can collapse an event to hide its details
+<h4>SCENARIO 3:</h4> - User can collapse an event to hide its details<br>

 Given the user has expanded an events details <br>When the user selects "collaps" or "close" <br>Then the expanded element will collapse, hiding the details of the element

 <h3>3.
 Specify Number of Events</h3>
-As a user I should be able to view a specific number of events per page So that I can adjust my page for screen size and load time
+*As a user I should be able to view a specific number of events per page So that I can adjust my page for screen size and load time*

-<h4>SCENARIO 1:</h4> When user hasn’t specified a number, 32 is the default number
+<h4>SCENARIO 1:</h4> - When user hasn’t specified a number, 32 is the default number<br>

 Given the events list has loaded and the user has not specified the number of events to load <br>When the user opens the event list<br> Then 32 events should load on the screen (assuming there is at least 32 events)

-<h4>SCENARIO 2:</h4> User can change the number of events they want to see
+<h4>SCENARIO 2:</h4> - User can change the number of events they want to see<br>

 Given the events have loaded <br>When a user has specified a number (i.e. 5) for the amount of events to view <br>Then only the specified number (5) of events should load

 <h3>4.
 Use the App Offline</h3>
-As a user I should be able to use the app offline So that I can view event information without having to connect to the internet/use data
+*As a user I should be able to use the app offline So that I can view event information without having to connect to the internet/use data*

-<h4>SCENARIO 1:</h4> Show cached data when there’s no internet connection
+<h4>SCENARIO 1:</h4> - Show cached data when there’s no internet connection<br>

 Given the app has been openned previously with an internet connection When a user opens the app <br>Then the previously cached data should be persistent within the app

-<h4>SCENARIO 2:</h4> Show error when user changes the settings (city, time range)
+<h4>SCENARIO 2:</h4> - Show error when user changes the settings (city, time range)<br>

 Given the app has cached data When a user changes settings <br>Then an error should inform them that it requires an internet connection to load new data

 <h3>5.
 Data Visualization</h3>
-As a user I should be able to view the number of events by city So that I can visualize data about where events are taking place
+*As a user I should be able to view the number of events by city So that I can visualize data about where events are taking place*

-<h4>SCENARIO 1:</h4> Show a chart with the number of upcoming events in each city
+<h4>SCENARIO 1:</h4> - Show a chart with the number of upcoming events in each city<br>

 Given that there are events loaded When a user goes to the data page <br>Then a chart with visualized data showing how many events per city should load.
 <h2></h2>